Peavey 5150: Conception

+Use

 Both the 5150 and the 6505 are well known for their high gain overdrive channel, and have seen widespread use by rock, hardcore and metal guitarists.
 An early breakthrough was its use by Colin Richardson and Andy Sneap, two "seminal" British producers of heavy metal; especially Machine Head's Burn My Eyes (1994) helped the 5150 gain a reputation for its sound, which "defined a generation of guitar tone".
 Other notable artists and producers to use the 5150/6505 include Jason Suecof, Matt Tuck and Dino Cazares.
+Dave Hunter describes the 5150 lead channel as having "a harmonic bloom and juicy harmonic saturation".

+Used in conjunction with an overdrive pedal (such as the Tube Screamer) to tighten the low end, the 5150 has been widely used in metal music.
+The 5150 has gained popularity with extended range guitars (7-, 8- or 9-string guitars) because it retains clarity even with low tunings.

 Versions

 Although some players believe that the 5150 (particularly the "block letter 5150") to be better-sounding than the 6505, the only difference is that the original 5150s shipped with a different brand of power tubes.
 Since vacuum tubes are consumable items, it is likely that the original power tubes fitted at the point of manufacture have since been replaced.
 It has also been rumored that the bias potentiometer on the 6505 does not sweep wide enough to provide optimal plate amperage to provide the full 35 milliamp 6L6GC plate current, thereby increasing crossover distortion.